spdtek/Line-up-optimization/README.md

 <p dir="auto">
 Fig.1 - Players’ ratings (Mahrudinda et al., 2020).
 </p>
+The objective function to be maximized is the total sum of ratings of selected players, subject to the constraints in table 1, and the specific contrantis for both formations considered in table 2 and table 3 respectively.

 Maximize H<sub>Z</sub>=6.81x<sub>0</sub>+5.86x<sub>1</sub>+6.62x<sub>2</sub>+⋯+6.03x<sub>40</sub>+8.22x<sub>41</sub>+5.84x<sub>42</sub>

+Equality constraints are standardly formulated in BQMs as minimizing (∑_(i=0)^N▒〖a_i x_i-b〗)^2 functions.
+Therefore, the constraints in table 1 and 2 are reformulated following then quadratic formulation and they are shown in tables 4, 5 and 6.

+Table.1 - General constraints

 Constraint  | Explanation  | Nomenclature
 ------------- | ------------- | -------------